Our Ortho Blog

 Some of the most common injuries incurred by athletes are to the mouth and jaw area.
 That’s why it becomes particularly important to protect your smile when playing sports in braces.
 A fixed orthodontic appliance like braces increases the risk of oral injuries, which can occur if your mouth or your braces are hit by a ball or another player.
 These injuries are rarely life-threatening, but that doesn’t mean they can’t be painful!
 They can also cause serious damage that is costly to fix.
 We see a number injuries each year that are typical for athletes in braces, including lacerations to the cheeks, lips, and tongue, chipped or broken teeth, dislocation of the temporomandibular joint (TMJ), and root fractures.

 The brackets and wires that come with braces add another element to these kinds of injuries.
 Braces can cut the inside of your mouth during a collision, and the components themselves can be damaged, including bent wires and broken brackets.
+When participating in sports you will need to protect brackets.
 The absolute best way to protect your teeth, mouth, and braces while participating in physical activity is by wearing a mouthguard.
 Although we strongly recommend our braces patients invest in an orthodontic model, even a basic mouthguard will help prevent things like bleeding gums, broken brackets, or potentially fractured teeth.
 This is especially true when you regularly play a sport that includes contact, such as football, wrestling, soccer, basketball, and hockey.

 More about using mouthguards